 10. The College is committed to providing its students with full value for money in return for the fees paid.
-It aims to pursue careful management of available resources, deliver the best level of service for less and deliver the right service to achieve desired outcomes and maximise the benefit of those outcomes for its students.
+It aims to pursue careful management of available resources, deliver the best level of service for less and deliver exemplary service to achieve desired outcomes and maximise the benefit of those outcomes for its students.

-Economy and Efficiency:
+Economy and Efficiency.

 - 11. The College is pursuing economy through careful management of available resources.
-In that pursuit, it aims to allocate resources to achieve the College's strategic plan which sets out a number of indicators. - 12.
-The College has in place internal control arrangements to ensure that the public funds it receives are spent consistently and in strict accordance with the purposes for which those funds were given. - 13.
+In that pursuit, it aims to allocate resources to achieve the College's Strategic Plan, which sets out a number of indicators. - 12.
+The College has internal control arrangements to ensure that the public funds it receives are spent consistently and in strict accordance with the purposes for which those funds were given. - 13.
 To promote efficiency in the College's expenditures, there are internal control arrangements based on appropriate segregation of duties, so that no single individual has unfettered power.

-- 14. The external auditors and as well as the Audit Committee ensure that regularity is maintained for all items of expenditure and receipts in accordance with the UK Generally Accepted Accounting Principles and that expenses incurred present a true and fair view and that the expenses were wholly, exclusively and necessarily incurred for the essential activities of the College. - 15.
-To promote economy and efficiency, the College has reorganised how the back-office functions are carried out.
-To reduce costs and to foster and promote more efficient coordination, the College has consolidated its offices and considerable progress has been made in moving away from traditional offices to open-plan offices and increasing hot-desking options. - 16.
-The College has been investing in IT infrastructure and systems to reduce the variable costs and fixed staff salary. - 17.
-The College has expanded its own operation in its own building at Gants Hill saving higher rental costs at the Ilford campus. - 18.
-The College's HR strategy allows it to operate with significantly lower staff costs and lower staff numbers.
+- 14. The external auditors and as well as the Audit, Risk Management and Remuneration Committee (ARMRC), ensure that regularity is maintained for all items of expenditure and receipts in accordance with the UK Generally Accepted Accounting Principles and that expenses incurred present a true and fair view and that the expenses were wholly, exclusively and necessarily incurred for the essential activities of the College. - 15.
+The College has reorganised how the back-office functions are carried out to promote economy and efficiency.
+To reduce costs and to foster and promote more efficient coordination, the College has consolidated its offices, and considerable progress has been made in moving away from traditional offices to open-plan offices and increasing hot-desking options. - 16.
+The College has been investing in IT infrastructure and systems to reduce the variable costs and fixed staff salaries. - 17.
+The College has expanded its operation in the Gants Hill campus, saving higher rental costs at the Ilford campus. - 18.
+The College's HR strategy allows it to operate with significantly lower staff costs and staff numbers.
 None of the staff of the College receives a full-time equivalent basic salary of over £100,000 per annum. - 19.
-Delivering an excellent service to students with limited support from the government means that the College must make the best use of its available resources as well as invest for the future, so that its operations remain financially and operationally sustainable.
+Delivering excellent service to students with limited support from the government means that the College must make the best use of its available resources and invest for the future so that its operations remain financially and operationally sustainable.

-20. Financial information
+20. Financial Information